Brady76/MethodsAndToolsProject/Lesson 3: Operators and Arithmetic/README.md

 Assignment
 ----------

-We have a coding assignment for you to work on, follow the instructions in the comments above each function and run it when you're done to see if you passed.
+For this assignment, you will be asked to implement a set of functions that follows a specific order.
+Follow the instructions in the comments above each function and run it when you're done to see if you passed.